open-telemetry/opamp-spec/specification.md

 file the Agent may extract the files contained in it.
 How exactly this is done is Agent specific and is beyond the scope of the protocol.

-The Server is allowed to make a package offer only if the Agent indicated that it can accept packages via AcceptsPackages bit of AgentToServer.capabilities field.
+The Server is allowed to make a package offer only if the OpAMP Client indicated that the Agent can accept packages via AcceptsPackages bit of AgentToServer.capabilities field.

 ### Downloading Packages